zokugun/vscode-sync-settings/README.md

 ```

 [More about commit messages here](https://github.com/zokugun/vscode-sync-settings/blob/master/docs/commit-messages.md)

+The commit messages can also be configured with the settings `syncSettings.gitInitMessage` and `syncSettings.gitUpdateMessage`.

 No authentifications are stored.<br/>
 But the `git` command on your system will need to be able to read/write on the remote repository.